-- 6. Write the balanced chemical equation corresponding to quote E. - Assuming that seawater is slightly basic and rich in dioxygen, and that silver metal can reduce dioxygen in such conditions, write a balanced chemical equation corresponding to the formation of the solid mentioned in quote F. Use 1 as the stoichiometric coefficient of dioxygen.
+- 6. Write the balanced chemical equation corresponding to quote E. - Assuming that seawater is slightly basic and rich in dioxygen, and that silver metal can reduce dioxygen in such conditions, write a balanced chemical equation corresponding to the formation of the solid mentioned in quote F. A stoichiometric coefficient of 1 will be chosen for dioxygen.
 Calculate its equilibrium constant at 298 K.

-Equation:
+Equation: Calculation: